pan-efs/fastapi_livescore/README.md

 ```

 ### Run tests
-Navigate to root project directory and provide the command `pytest`.
+Navigate to the root project directory and provide the command `pytest`.